 Bottles - glass

 These can be recycled in your blue recycling box.
 Please rinse.
+Crown bottle tops can be placed loose in your black/green recycling box.
 Alternatively, glass bottles can be taken to your local recycling centre.

 Bottles - plastic